uukocak/suvi/README.md

 # suvi
-Suvi is a IoT device that bridges data from a server to the embedded OLED and a local network.
+Suvi is an IoT device that bridges data from a server to the embedded OLED and a local network.

 Suvi designed as an ELE417 - Embedded System Design Project.
 Purpose of this device is basically receiving data from an data provider and broadcast it into embedded LCD screen and to a web based platform.
 Data received from **IoT** service data provider over **TCP connection** via **ESP8266** module over Wi-Fi.
 Then data processed on the embedded **MSP430** platform.
 The outcomes are shared with to the user by both via **OLED screen** display and a website on a private network.